 Q: Where can we hear or buy your music?

 BBG: “It’s on all the major streaming & download sites.
 And for those of us who like something in our hands, we’re on CD too – with a lyric booklet – the format I like best.
 CD’s look like they’re coming back – you can buy CD players again now – yey!”

 BBG – “Occasionally, with my band, Magic & Mischief.
 But my fav activity is writing & recording.
 Watch this space, as they say …”

 ~ Radha Sahar is also a composer & audio producer for UCA Music, an indie NZ record company specializing in children’s music.
 (World Peace Music Award, two Tuis in the NZ Music Industry awards, and Honorable Mention in the ISC (International Songwriting Competition, Nashville).
 She also works in the visual arts as a painter.
-She has two works in the NZ Parliamentary collection.
+Two of her artworks are in the NZ Parliamentary collection.